 3. What are the pre-requisites for the Clinical Mental Health Counseling Program, and must I complete these before being accepted into the program?

 The pre-requisites are a basic statistics class (e.g., PSY 3020, Basic Statistics for Behavioral Science) and an abnormal psychology course (e.g., PSY 3230, Abnormal Psychology).
 These courses should be taken prior to applying to the CMHC program.

 4. I am concerned about the GRE.
 What if I don't obtain the required minimum score?
 Will I still be eligible to be admitted into the CMHC program?

 A combined Verbal + Quantitative GRE score of 900 (with no less than a 400 on either the verbal or quantitative portions) on the old (i.e., pre-2012) GRE test OR a combined Verbal + Quantitative score of 291 (with no less than a 146 on the Verbal section or 140 on the Quantitative section) on the updated GRE test is required for unconditional admission into the program.

 If you took the GRE and obtained a score below 860 on the old test or 288 on the new test, then it is recommended that you retake the GRE.
-There are GRE preparation guides that can be purchased at bookstores such as Borders and Walden Books.
-In addition, you might want to consider looking over GRE preparation programs offered by companies such as Kaplan.
+There are GRE preparation guides and programs that can be purchased at bookstores or online.

 5. Can I take all of the classes on-line?